SamuelSchlesinger/authenticated-pseudonyms/README.md

 approximate approach called SHARP in order to create a more efficient range proof.
 There are examples of this approach below.

-We have a much more formal discussion of the design in the [design](./design) subdirectory.
-Missing is a formal definition for the unlinkable pseudonym, which can be derived by combining the issuance from the age proofs with the linkable pseudonym approach.

 # Examples

 ## (Issuer Linkable) Pseudonym